pgardias/pgardias.github.io/_pages/links.md

 <a name="personal"></a>
 ### Personal Websites
-The best feature of the web is the low overhead to serving your own content.
-Some folks design or write about really cool stuff, here's a mostly-annotated number of personal websites.
+The best feature of the web is the increasingly lower cost to hosting and serving your own content.
+Some folks write or design unique stuff, here's a mostly-annotated number of personal websites.
 Turns out much of the high-quality web content is highly interwoven!

 [Gwern Branwen](https://www.gwern.net) frequently blogs a breadth of sometimes contrarian, unbashedly opinionated tech culture pieces